 As most BMP images are uncompressed, the format boasts great encode speeds.
-Those working with BMP can easily save large batches of images without too much strain on their machines or time taken.
+Those working with BMP can easily save large batches of images without too much strain on their machines or time.
 Even for compressed BMP files, decode speeds are excellent, and most modern systems won't struggle with decoding even large bitmap images.

 AVIF, on the other hand, is notoriously slow when it comes to single-core speeds, and slower hardware may struggle when decoding these images.
 AVIF does, however, support parallelization.
 This allows the image coder to use multi-threaded hardware and more than one CPU core to decode and encode AVIF images.
-As computer hardware tends towards higher core and thread counts, we expect AVIF's slow speeds to improve over time.
+As computer hardware tends towards higher core and thread counts, we expect AVIF's slow speeds to improve.

-AVIF is highly efficient for animated images.
+AVIF is efficient for animated images.
 Given the format's relation to the AV1 video codec, sequenced AVIF images benefit from interframe compression, allowing smaller file sizes for animated AVIFs.

 AVIF also supports overlays and depth maps.
-Overlays enable layers to help maintain the clarity of text and graphics over highly compressed photo backgrounds.
+Overlays enable layers to help maintain the clarity of text and graphics over compressed photo backgrounds.
 Depth maps allow users to add effects to foregrounds and backgrounds.

 Both AVIF and BMP support alpha transparency, allowing both formats for transparent text and graphics.